DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide Columns.md

 Each column has a unique default hiding priority.
 The rightmost column has the priority of 0.
 This value is incremented by 1 for columns from right to left; column with the lowest priority is hidden first.

-You can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom hiding priorities only for those columns that you want to hide.
+You can use the **columns[]**.[hidingPriority](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#hidingPriority) property to specify custom hiding priorities for those columns that you want to hide.
+Other columns will never be hidden.
 This will override the default behavior described above.
 In this case, the **columnHidingEnabled** property can be omitted.

-[note]

-If a column's cell truncates text due to its length, TreeList can hide columns until the full text is displayed.
-To enable this, ensure that the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage and configure column hiding.
-You can also enable this feature to prevent horizontal scrolling.

-[/note]

 ---
 ##### jQuery